poolup-devs/poolup_backend/README.md

 ---

-### Email Validation

-GET request

-**params**

-- email

-**example**

-- localhost:3000/users/emailValidation?email=bin315a1@g.ucla.edu

-**return value**

-- 200 status, array of user objects with that email

 ### Send Verification Email

 GET request

 This request first verifies whether the email is valid, returning an error message if not.
-It uses the following criteria to determine validity:

-1. **Email is not unique** -> "An account already exists with this email!"
-2. **Email is not properly formatted, according to RFC standards** -> "Not a valid email address!"
-3. **Email is not a student email** -> "Not an .edu email address!"
-4. **Email is associated with a registered account** -> "A registered account already exists with this email!"
+Validity/ return responses is as below

 If the email is valid, the endpoint sends a verification email to the user.

-This endpoint can be called multiple times to resend the verification email.
+This endpoint can be called multiple times to resend the verification email, for 10 times.

 **params**